What an ATS Actually Does

 average recruiter scan time if resume does pass

-The scale of this is worth sitting with.
-Three out of four resumes submitted to large employers are eliminated before a person evaluates them.
-And the problem isn't competence — it's language.
+This is the core of the problem.
+Three out of four resumes are eliminated before a person evaluates them.
+The issue isn't competence — it's language.
 Your resume speaks your language.
-Every job description speaks the company's language.
-The ATS only speaks keyword match.
+The job description speaks the company's language.
+The ATS only knows keyword match.

 How ATS Parses Your Resume